wikindx/wikindx/website/web/src/content/help-topics/front.md

 ## Personal settings

-The administrator will have defined default settings but, under the _Wikindx > My Wikindx_ or _Wikindx > Preferences menu_, you can alter a number of parameters that change the way WIKINDX performs or displays its data.
-As a registered user, under the My Wikindx menu, these include:
+The administrator will have defined default settings but, under the _Wikindx > My WIKINDX_ or _Wikindx > Preferences menu_, you can alter a number of parameters that change the way WIKINDX performs or displays its data.
+As a registered user, under the My WIKINDX menu, these include:

 * Manage your personal details and email notification
 * Set up user groups and bibliographies